anthonynatoli/basic-node-http-setup/README.md

 Setup
 ------
-Make sure you have Nodejs then run 'npm install' in repo directory to install node_modules
+Make sure you have Nodejs then run `npm install` in repo directory to install node_modules

-Run 'bower install' to install bower_components
+Run `bower install` to install bower_components

-To run server 'node server.js', then go to http://localhost:3000 to see result
+To run server `node server.js`, then go to http://localhost:3000 to see result